wjandrea/what-bash/README.md

 ## Installation

-If you want command name completions, add `complete -c what` to your shell startup.
+`what` requires `symlink-info.sh` in the `$PATH` as `symlink-info`.

 Everything else is your choice.
+For example you might want to put `what.sh` in your `$PATH`, then `source what.sh` on shell startup, so that you always have `what` available.

+If you want command name completions, run `complete -c what`.

 ### Requirements

 * Bash 4.3+
-    * Untested on earlier versions
+    * Untested on earlier versions, and most later versions for that matter
 * Intended for Debian/Ubuntu, but should work on other Linux distros

+## Development

+If you're editing `what.sh`, don't forget to source it before running it again, e.g. `source what.sh; what ...`

 ## Roadmap